-The VA had identified a number of presumptive conditions known to be related to the toxic water at Camp Lejeune.
+The VA had identified a number of presumptive conditions known to be related to the toxic water at Marine Corps Base Camp Lejeune.
 These are:

-The VA also also identified a larger list of conditions which may also receive coverage.
+The VA has also identified a larger list of conditions which may also receive coverage.
 This list includes:

 HISTORY OF CONTAMINATED DRINKING WATER AT CAMP LEJEUNE

-In the 1980s, dangerous contaminants were found in several wells that provided drinking water to the residents of MCB Camp Lejeune and MCAS New River, North Carolina.
+In the 1980s, dangerous contaminants were found in several wells that provided drinking water to the residents of Marine Corps Base Camp Lejeune, North Carolina.
 These contaminants, listed below, leaked into the water from on-base storage tanks and industrial activities, and an off-base dry cleaner.
 The primary contaminants identified include: